Kunwar Naveed Jamil: Education

-He holds the degree of Bachelor of Laws and Bachelor of Science.
+Jamil held the degrees of Bachelor of Laws and Bachelor of Science.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) from Constituency PS-106 (Karachi-XVIII) in 2002 Pakistani general election.
+Jamil was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) from Constituency PS-106 (Karachi-XVIII) in the 2002 Pakistani general election.
 He received 24,581 votes and defeated Islamuddin Ayubi, a candidate of Muttahida Majlis-e-Amal (MMA).
 In November 2005, he resigned from the Provincial Assembly of Sindh.

 In November 2005, he was elected as the mayor of district Hyderabad.

-He was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-246 (Karachi-VIII) in a by-election held in 2015.
+Jamil was elected to the National Assembly of Pakistan as a candidate of MQM from Constituency NA-246 (Karachi-VIII) in a by-election held in 2015.
 He received 95,644 votes and defeated Imran Ismail, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-127 (Karachi Central-V) in 2018 Pakistani general election.
+Jamil was re-elected to Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-127 (Karachi Central-V) in the 2018 Pakistani general election.

+Death

+Kunwar Naveed Jamil died in Karachi on 17 August 2023, at the age of 59.
+He had suffered a brain hemorrhage in June and was admitted to a local hospital.